hai-nd/librespot-java-shairport-sync-snapserver/README.md

 ### Build locally

-To build the image simply run
+To build the image run it in termial:

 `docker build -t librespot-java-shairport-sync-snapserver:local -f alpine.dockerfile .`